The Certosa di Calci is Huge!

 Unfortunately there are many areas that are not open to the public due to its deteriorating state.
 What is visible, is only a small portion of this opulent estate but it definitely gives a clear idea of the lifestyle of the monks.

 The guides are very knowledgeable and readily share the little quirks of the Certosa.
-I arrived on the first Sunday of the month, and had free entrance … and I arrived just in time because the last tour on Sunday is at 12:30 noon!
+I arrived on the first Sunday of the month, and had free entrance … and I arrived just in time because the last tour on Sunday is at 12:30 noon (it was a Sunday)!
 They are very precise and now require you book in advance (check right column for details on how to book).

 Surprise: visiting the “cells” of the “padres” (similar to mini-suites at your favorite 5 star hotel) and you can see the skeletons of the humpback whale as it appears to jump out of its exhibition just beyond the garden walls